 Commands for managing images:

-docker-compose pull: to download all the images defined in the docker-compose.yml file.
-For example, the "docker-compose pull" command will download all the images specified in the docker-compose.yml file.
+docker-compose pull: to download all images defined in the docker-compose.yml file.
+For example, the command "docker-compose pull" will download all images specified in the docker-compose.yml file.

-docker-compose build: to build the images defined in the docker-compose.yml file.
-For example, the "docker-compose build" command will build all the images specified in the docker-compose.yml file.
+- docker-compose build: to build images defined in the docker-compose.yml file.
+For example, the command "docker-compose build" will build all images specified in the docker-compose.yml file.

 Commands for managing logs: